mattbishop/sql-jsonpath-js/README.md

 Many databases have implemented this specification in their products.
 This project implements a javascript-native SQL/JSONPath and brings the same features and expressions from the database in application code.
 One can use this package to search for matching data in local javascript values, much like one uses the Regexp library to search for matching text in string values.

 While many JSONPath libraries perform similar search tasks, they often include variations on the JSONPath expression language that make them incompatible with each other.
 SQL/JSONPath has a published specification, and multiple implementations in database products.
-An application can adopt SQL/JSONPath and gain the stability privided by a long-term standard.
+An application can adopt SQL/JSONPath and gain the stability provided by a long-term standard.

 #### Statements